openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Done
     todo: Does not work for interfaces, eg. let x:iface1 = iface_2_inst as iface1; let x:iface1 = iface1_inst as iface1

-Every cast expression (:ref:`Cast Expressions`) introduces *casting context* and relies on the application of different conversions.
+Every cast expression (:ref:`Cast Expressions`) introduces a *casting context*, and relies on the application of different conversions.
 These conversions cast an operand in a cast expression to an explicitly specified *target type* by using one of the following:

 - Identity conversion, if the *target type* is the same as the expression type;
 - :ref:`Implicit Conversions`;
 - :ref:`Numeric Casting Conversions`;
-- :ref:`Narrowing Class or Interface Casting Conversions`;
+- :ref:`Class or Interface Casting Conversions`;
 - :ref:`Casting Conversions from Type Parameter`;
 - :ref:`Casting Conversions from Union`.